-#DMUglobal and Square Mile have linked up with the UK’s most accredited TEFL course provider, TEFL Org UK to give students the opportunity to become TEFL qualified and gain an internationally recognised certificate.
-Once you have gained your 50-hour qualification, you will be able to put your skills into practice by working in local schools with Square Mile as well as volunteering overseas with #DMUglobal
+DMU Global have linked up with the UK’s most accredited TEFL course provider, TEFL Org UK to give students the opportunity to become TEFL qualified and gain an internationally recognised certificate.
+Once you have gained your 50-hour qualification, you will be able to put your skills into practice by working in local schools with DMU Local as well as volunteering overseas with DMU Global.

 You will study the 50-hour combined TEFL course which involves a 20-hour classroom-based module and 30-hour online grammar course.
 In the classroom module, you will learn how to plan, prepare and deliver TEFL lessons with an experienced TEFL tutor – this module includes plenty of fun, hands-on, engaging activities that will help you understand different teaching and learning methods.
 The online grammar course will give you a refresh on the terminology and syntax of English grammar, ensuring that you are prepared and confident in grammar when you step into the TEFL classroom.
 This module will also show you the different ways of relaying grammar functions and their purposes to non-native speakers.
 The online grammar module can be completed at your own pace but must be finished by the deadline shown in the table below.

-The course will be booked by #DMUglobal.
-The #DMUglobal bursary (approximately £90) will be deducted from the overall course cost (approximately £140).
-Students that are offered a place will be required to pay the remainder (£50) through the DMU online store.
+The course will be booked by DMU Global and the bursary (approximately £90) will be deducted from the overall course cost (approximately £140).
+Students that are offered a place will be required to pay the remaining £50 through the DMU Online Store.

-You can apply for the weekend that you would like to start your course through the apply now links in the table below.
+Simply for the weekend when you would like to begin your course through the application links below.
 Please note we will not be able to change your start date once we have received your application.